Sometimes I wish I could write about shoes.

 The obvious difference is the color, but the differences don’t stop here!
 Though I pointed out many similarities, each model has certain features that the other two don’t.
 Overall, the NI-E200T steam iron has the fewest features, and the NI-E650TR has the most, but I found that depending on your ironing habits, any one of them could be a good choice.

-The next section goes through the differences that each steam iron have in comparison to the others.
+The next section goes through the differences that each steam iron has in comparison to the others.

 What does it include that the others don’t?

 It has a 360° rotating ball joint where the cord goes into the back of the machine.
-It’s also weighs nearly two ounces less than the other two models.
+It also weighs nearly two ounces less than the other two models.

 Otherwise, it has all of the same base features that I’ve listed above.
 Talk about no frills!